If you’re planning your wedding without a wedding planner, at some point you’ve probably Googled:

 So who’s helping you do the work before then?...

-If you’re planning your wedding without a Planner, and maybe hiring a day-of coordinator to help keep things chill on the day itself.
+If you’re thinking of ...maybe skipping hiring a planner, and just want to hire a day-of coordinator to help keep things organized on the day itself.

-You still need something that helps you actually get to that day in one piece.
+You will still need something that helps you to actually get to that day in one piece.

 .